Upload Button Icon Add office photos

 How many rounds are there in BARC interview?

 BARC interview process usually has 2 rounds.
-The most common rounds in the BARC interview process are Technical, Aptitude Test and Resume Shortlist.
+The most common rounds in the BARC interview process are Technical, Resume Shortlist and One-on-one Round.

 What are the top questions asked in BARC interview?